 Average Debt Levels of Private Nonprofit Sector Bachelor’s Degree Recipients over Time

 NOTE: Debt figures include both federal loans and loans from nonfederal sources that have been reported to the institutions.
 Transfer students are excluded.
 Some students earn more than one bachelor's degree and some institutions may report number of degrees rather than number of degree recipients.
-This would lead to a slight under-estimate of debt per graduating student.
+This would lead to a slight underestimate of debt per graduating student.
 Debt figures are based on institutional reporting to the College Board and are best approximations.
-Estimates for 2010-11 incorporate both the responses for that year and the change from 2009-10 for schools reporting for both years.
+Estimates for 2011-12 incorporate both the responses for that year and the change from 2010-11 for schools reporting for both years.
 Exact dollar amounts should be interpreted with caution.
 The data are not adequate to allow comparable calculations for for-profit institutions.

-SOURCES: Annual Survey of Colleges, 2001 to 2012; calculations by the authors.
+SOURCES: The College Board, Annual Survey of Colleges, 2001 to 2013; calculations by the authors.

 - The 65% of private nonprofit four-year college bachelor’s degree recipients who graduated with debt in 2011-12 borrowed an average of $29,900, 24% ($5,700 in 2012 dollars) more than the average debt of the 64% of 2001-02 graduates who had education debt.